nouturnsign/thurstat/README.md

 ### Events and probability

-A function `P` is defined for probability-like notation.
+A function `P` is defined for probability-like notation. `P` aliases the function `probability_of` in case `P` is already defined as a constant.
 Comparisons for `Distribution` objects are implemented to return `Event` objects.
 Avoid using the Event constructor.

 e.g.
 ```py